Welcome to Aird Medical Practice

 Braeview Car Park, Beauly, IV4 7EH

-Eligible patients in JCVI Groups 7, 8 and 9 (50-65 years of age) registered with this practice should have received a letter with their scheduled appointment.
-Clinics were taking place between the 6th and 8th April, 2021.
-If you have not recived a letter/appointment and feel you should have please input your details at the link below.
+Eligible patients in JCVI Groups 7, 8, 9 and 10 (45-65 years of age) registered with this practice should have received a letter with their scheduled appointment.
+Clinics were taking place between the 6th April and 4th May, 2021.
+If you have not recieved a letter/appointment and feel you should have please input your details at the link below.